BladeRunnerJS/brjs-site/docs/use/getting_started.md

 This will create all the same assets that were created for the first blade, but in a `items` directory.

-Open up the newly generated `ItemsViewModel.js` and update the JavaScript as follows:
+Open up the newly generated `ItemsViewModel.js`.
+As with the previous blade, we can remove the superfluous code and update the JavaScript so it looks like this:

 ```js
 'use strict';